-Reducing air emissions is one of EVRAZ main environmental objectives.
-The key air emissions primarily consist of nitrogen oxides (NOx), sulphur oxides (SOx), dust and volatile organic compounds.
+EVRAZ’ top environmental priorities include decreasing air emissions.
+The primary air emissions comprise nitrogen oxides (NOx), sulphur oxides (SOx), dust and volatile organic compounds.

 Greenhouse gas emissions

-The Steel segment is still responsible for more than half of gross greenhouse gas emissions from operations, while almost 93% of full emissions from the Coal segment are due to fugitive methane leakage, caused by methane ventilation from underground mines and post-mining emissions from coal.
+Data on GHG emissions were collected for 2016 and compared with 2013-2015 levels.
+The Steel segment continues to generate more than half of gross GHG emissions from Group operations.
+Nearly 92% of the Coal segment’s full emissions come from fugitive methane (CH4) leakage, which is caused by methane ventilation from underground mines and postmining emissions from coal.

 Water consumption and water discharge

-The Group’s objective is to use water resources efficiently and prevent any negative impacts on water quality through environmental incidents.
-In 2015, almost 84% of EVRAZ total water intake was from surface sources, including rivers, lakes and reservoirs, versus 76% in 2014.
+EVRAZ strives to make efficient use of water resources and prevent any negative water quality impacts through environmental incidents.
+In 2016, almost 84% of EVRAZ total water intake for production needs was from surface sources, including rivers, lakes and reservoirs – the same result as in 2015.

 In 2016, the ongoing water management performance improvement programmes at EVRAZ’ operations began to show their first environmental benefits, evidenced by the 3.3% year-on-year reduction in fresh water consumption (down by 11.3 million cubic metres compared to 2015).